NautilusTrader

 • opening_order_id: Client order ID that opened the position.

-• closing_order_id: Client order ID that closed the position.
+• closing_order_id: Client order ID that closed the position, if closed.

 Position state